FlorentinaJOS/JOS_in_Optimization/README.md

 Arini, F. Y., Chiewchanwattana, S., Soomlek, C., & Sunat, K. (2022).
 Joint Opposite Selection (JOS): A premiere joint of selective leading opposition and dynamic opposite enhanced Harris’ hawks optimization for solving single-objective problems.
 Expert Systems with Applications, 188. https://doi.org/10.1016/j.eswa.2021.116001

+Our journal above can be download in https://github.com/FlorentinaJOS/JOS_in_Optimization

 The other proposed algorithms (GWO-JOS, MFO-JOS, SOA-JOS, and WOA-JOS) still on submission process.

 Noted: The code set on CEC 2017 (Download:https://github.com/FlorentinaJOS/JOS_in_Optimization).